| UNIVERSITY OF WASHINGTON

 Generally, the bells may be heard on Friday evenings between 8:30 - 9pm.
 Out of term, the bells may also ring on Monday nights between 8:30 -9pm.
 Check the calendar.

-We also sometimes ring quarter peals on Saturday or Sunday, between 10am and 1pm.
+We also sometimes ring quarter peals on Saturdays or Sundays, usually between 10am and 1pm.

 For our regular practices, see calendar.